KindHearts for Charitable Humanitarian Development: Links to Hamas controversy

 "KindHearts is the progeny of Holy Land Foundation and Global Relief Foundation, which attempted to mask their support for terrorism behind the facade of charitable giving," said Stuart Levey, Treasury Under Secretary for Terrorism and Financial Intelligence.
 "By utilizing this specialized designation tool, we're able to prevent asset flight in support of terrorist activities while we further investigate the activities of KindHearts."

-This action was taken pursuant to E.O.
-13224, which is aimed at denying financial and material support to terrorists and their facilitators.
-The constitutionality of this executive order has been severely criticized by the Ninth Circuit Court of Appeals as it is applied to non-nation entities.